shanjng/song-recommendor/README.md

 - View Playlists via Sidebar

 ## How to use it
-1. Sign in
+1. Sign in to Spotify at [https://thevibecheck.netlify.com](https://thevibecheck.netlify.com)
-2. Play something on Spotify anywhere (desktop, phone, etc)
+2. Play something on a Spotify application (desktop, phone, etc)
-3. Go back to website and check out the different panels by scrolling up and down
+3. Go back to website and check out the experience panels by scrolling up and down

 ## How It Looks Currently
 <img src="https://github.com/shanjng/vibe-check/blob/main/currentview.png " alt=""